mverleg/file_shred/README.rst

 * Rename repeatedly to hide that the file ever existed.
 * Remove access adn modification date.

-.. note :: While this mostly relies on established hashing and encryption algorithms, there are no security guarantees, and the author is not a professional security expert.
+.. note :: There are no security guarantees, and the author is not a professional security expert.
 Use at your own risk.

+Keep in mind that:

+* Obviously, be careful.
+The purpose of this tool is to irrecoverably delete data.
+I cannot help you get data back if you delete it by accident.
+* Note that data recovery difficulty depends on the environment (operating system, hard disk formatting, physical medium).
+For some configurations, overwriting may not work.

 The code can be used as a binary (`shred -h` for info) or as a library.